Pylons/pyramid/docs/narr/traversal.rst

 Traversal
 =========

-:term:`Traversal` is a :term:`context finding` mechanism.
-It is the act of finding a :term:`context` and a :term:`view name` by walking over a :term:`resource tree`, starting from a :term:`root` resource, using a :term:`request` object as a source of path information.
+:term:`Traversal` is a :term:`resource location` mechanism.
+It is the act of finding a :term:`context` resource by walking over a :term:`resource tree`, starting from a :term:`root` resource, using a :term:`request` object as a source of path information.

 In this chapter, we'll provide a high-level overview of traversal, we'll explain the concept of a resource tree, and we'll show how traversal might be